rrajra/Budgeteer/README.md

 # Budgeteer 💸

 An easy way to keep track of and manage finances.
-Combines HTML, CSS, and JavaScript elements while using electron framework.
+Combines HTML, CSS, and JavaScript elements built using the [electron framework](https://www.electronjs.org/).

+A direct link to the download can be found at https://abrahams.dev.

 ## Get Started 🔰
 ### Easy 🟢
-A direct link to the download can be found at https://abrahams.dev.
 Budgeteer is designed to run out of the box.
 To run, unzip Budgeteer.zip, and then run Budgeteer.exe.

 ## Features 📃